 Proof positive that the potential for UK property investment is growing

-Regional cities are outperforming London, with only Aberdeen and Cambridge registering falling prices.
-In Leeds, Newcastle, and Sheffield, house prices have reversed their two-year record of underperforming other regional cities, as rising demand and a lack of supply conspire to push prices higher.
+Regional cities are outperforming London, with only Aberdeen and Cambridge registering falling property prices.
+In Leeds, Newcastle, and Sheffield, property investments have reversed their two-year record of underperforming other regional cities, as rising demand and a lack of supply conspire to push prices higher.
 It’s a similar supply and demand story in other major cities, such as Manchester, Liverpool and Birmingham.